REDxEYE/decima-dmf/SPEC.md

 #### Field Specification

 - `texture_id` (Integer): The index into the `textures` array in the [DMFSceneFile](#dmfscenefile) object that this texture descriptor references.
 - `channels` (String): The channels used by the texture.
-Valid values are "R", "RG", "RGB", and "RGBA".
+Valid values are "R", "G", "B", "A", "RG", "RGB", and "RGBA".
 - `usage_type` (String): The usage type of the texture descriptor.
 This field is of type `DMFUsageType`.

 #### Structure